Rita R. Colwell [NAS]*, Chair

 National Institutes of Health

-Vivian W. Pinn is the former Director of the Office of Research on Women’s Health in National Institutes of Health (NIH).
+Vivian W. Pinn is the former Director of the Office of Research on Women’s Health at the National Institutes of Health (NIH).
 She was the first full-time Director of the Office of Research on Women’s Health in the Office of the Director of NIH, appointed in 1991.
 She came to NIH from Howard University’s College of Medicine in Washington, DC, where she had been Professor and Chair of the Department of Pathology, and she has previously held appointments at Tufts University School of Medicine and Harvard Medical School.
 She has been invited to present the ORWH’s mandate, programs, and initiatives to many national and international organizations with an interest in improving women’s health, the health of minorities, and careers in bioscience for women and minorities.
 She served as Co-Chair of the Committee on Women in Biomedical Careers until her retirement.
-She has received numerous honors, awards, and recognitions and has been granted ten honorary degrees of laws and science since 1992.
+She has received numerous honors, awards, and recognitions and has been granted eleven honorary degrees of laws and science since 1992.
 She is a fellow of the American Academy of Arts and Sciences and a member of the National Academy of Medicine (NAM).
 She received her B.A. from Wellesley College and her M.D. from the University of Virginia, School Of Medicine in 1967.

 Department of Chemical and Biomedical Engineering